 After reaching the summit ridge again there are more of the scree filled slabs to climb.

-From this point on until the summit the route traverses below the ridge on the Harrison Glacier side of the ridge for the last 300 yards (see photos 8 and 9).
-The last few hundered yards are an enjoyable walk (See Photo 10).
+From this point on until the summit the route traverses below the ridge on the Harrison Glacier side of the ridge for the last 300 yards (see photos 8 and 9)

 The summit cairn is a group of rocks stacked up in a semi circular fashion and the summit register was found lying in the middle of the cairn.